40net-cloud/fortinet-azure-solutions/FortiGate/SD-WAN/docs/config-sdwan-expressroute.md

   <img src="../images/SDWAN-EX-IPSEC/on-prem-sd-wan-interface.png" alt="inbound flow">
 </p>

-If you are using different address space for performance SLA monitoring via VPN tunnel you need to remember to include this address space in Phase 2 configuration of VPn tunnel.
+If you are using different address space for performance SLA monitoring via VPN tunnel you need to remember to include this address space in Phase 2 configuration of VPN tunnel.
 Otherwise traffic will not be allowed and link monitoring will fail.

 <p align="center">
   <img src="../images/SDWAN-EX-IPSEC/on-prem-sd-wan-sla2.png" alt="inbound flow">
 </p>

+### Configuration of Azure FortiGate